robmasocco/AOS-TAG/ideas.md

 - Check permissions if required (flag), eventually exit.
 - *Copy_from_user* into an on-the-go-set array in the stack.
 - Acquire level writers mutex.
-- Acquire wait queue spinlock.
-- Check for active readers (use *waitqueue_active(...)*), exit if there's none.
-- Release wait queue spinlock.
-- *preempt_disable()*
+- Atomically read the current *condition selector* from the level condition struct.
+- Atomically read the current *epoch presence counter* from the level condition struct: exit if it is zero (no one is waiting for a message on this level, so discard yours).
+- *preempt_disable()* (all that happens inside this section does so because we want these things to happen **fast**, but without blocking IRQs).
 - *memcpy* the message in the level buffer.
 - Set message size.
+- Atomically flip the *condition selector* in the level condition struct.
+This is the linearization point for the message buffer.
+- Set the now "old" level condition to 0x1.
-- **STORE FENCE**
+- **STORE FENCE** (one can never be too sure).
 - *preempt_enable()*
-- Acquire condition rw_sem as writer.
-- Flip level condition value (a XOR with 0x1 should suffice).
+- While the old *epoch presence counter* doesn't become zero:
-- Wake up the entire wait queue (use *wake_up(...)* on the level wait queue).
+    - Wake up the instance wait queue (use *wake_up(...)*).
+        This avoids some really bad race conditions.
-- Busy-wait on the epoch presence counter to become zero.
+- Reset the old level condition to 0x0.
-- Release condition rw_sem as writer.
 - *memset* level buffer to 0 and set size to 0 (for security).
+- **STORE FENCE**
 - Release level writers mutex.
 - Release senders's rw_sem as a reader.
 - *module_put*
 - Return.

-TSO bypasses are avoided by executing memory barriers and those embedded in spinlocks and wait queue APIs.
+TSO bypasses are avoided by executing memory barriers and those embedded in spinlocks and wait queue APIs, and by using GCC atomic builtins.

-Only one writer should be active at any given time.

-Ensure to speed things up a bit if read message length is zero, so the thread just had to be awoken.
+Ensure to speed things up a bit if message length is zero, so the thread just have to be awoken and no blocking *copy_from_user* API is ever called.

 Ensure proper locks are released in each *if-else* to avoid deadlocks, and that the module is always released.